zpnoob/tp/docs/UserGuide.md

 **Note:** `n/NAME` and `p/PHONE_NUMBER` are required for `add`.
 All other prefixes under `PERSON_PARAMS` are optional.
 - If an optional prefix is *omitted*, that field is left unset.
-- If an optional prefix is *present but has no value* (for example `e/` or `a/`) when adding a client, the application accepts and stores that field as an empty string.
+- If an optional prefix is *present but has no value* (for example `e/` or `a/`) when adding a client, the application ignores the prefix.
 </box>

 <box type="warning">